Congrats on your new machine!

 Select only the coins compatible with your droplet settings as mentioned in the section above.

-Syncing the blockchains will take around 48 hours.
+Syncing the blockchains will take between 24 – 48 hours.
 During this time the admin may be slow to respond as resources are dedicated to downloading and processing the blockchains.
 You also will not be able to conduct transactions until the chains are synced.

 If you've installed Ethereum, after the install script completes, run: